godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/read-file.md

 ## When is it used?

-- When Roo needs to understand existing code structure
+- When Saarthi needs to understand existing code structure
-- When Roo needs to analyze configuration files
+- When Saarthi needs to analyze configuration files
-- When Roo needs to extract information from text files
+- When Saarthi needs to extract information from text files
-- When Roo needs to see code before suggesting changes
+- When Saarthi needs to see code before suggesting changes
 - When specific line numbers need to be referenced in discussions

 ## Key Features